mariammartirosyan/web-system-mysql-mongodb/README.md

 ## Project Overview

 The project involves the design and development of a web system for a travel agency.
-The goal is to utilize NoSQL and relational database models for the same domain, exploring how their structures differ and how the NoSQL model can be optimized by taking into account its characteristics.
+The goal is to utilize NoSQL and relational database models for the same domain, explore how their structures differ, and how the NoSQL model can be optimized by taking into account its characteristics.

 The system supports:
 - Filling data in a MySQL DB.
 - Data Migration from MySQL to MongoDB.
+- Switching between MySQL and MongoDB.
 - Domain-related functionalities using either of the database models.

 ## Entity-Relationship Model